Our Loan Programs

 Find financial stability with a fixed rate mortgage

 A fixed rate mortgage is the most popular loan program chosen by homeowners.
-If you are one of the many homeowners who desires a stable monthly interest rate and payment over the life of your loan, then a fixed rate could be the loan for you.
+If you are one of the many homeowners who desire a stable monthly interest rate and payment over the life of your loan, then a fixed rate could be the loan for you.

 With a fixed rate loan, it doesn’t matter what is happening in the market.
 If interest rates begin fluctuating wildly, your rates will remain steady and sure.
 Nobody knows what the future holds, but with a fixed rate mortgage you can have the peace of mind that nothing will cause your rates and payments to rise.

 Your financial planning is made easier when you know what your mortgage payments will look like for the next 15 or 30 years.
-Set and reach short-term and long-term financial goals by knowing your interest rates will never go up, and neither will your payments.
+Set and reach short and long-term financial goals by knowing your interest rates will never go up, and neither will your payments.
 With a fixed rate mortgage, your principal and interest payment is set in stone.
 While your property taxes and homeowner’s insurance may change throughout the years, your principal and interest payments will be reliable and consistent.

 Choose a fixed rate term that works for your financial goals.
 You have the freedom to select various fixed rate loan options.
 If you choose, you can make higher monthly payments and reduce the amount of time it will take to pay down your principal or pay off your mortgage before the end of your fixed term.